zzalscv2/athena-atlas/PhysicsAnalysis/AnalysisCommon/AssociationUtils/README.rst

 * TauLooseMuOverlapTool - Implements overlap removal between taus and loose muons.
 The criteria considers muons based on PT and isCombined as recommended in the run-2 harmonization document (`ATL-PHYS-INT-2014-018 <https://cds.cern.ch/record/1743654>`_).
+* TauAntiTauJetOverlapTool - Implements overlap removal between taus, b-jets, anti-taus (= failing tau selection, with very loose RNN score cut) and untagged jets.
+To be used for data-driven background estimation for fake-taus.
+  More details can be found in (`ATL-COM-PHYS-2020-766 <https://cds.cern.ch/record/2743097>`_).
 * ObjLinkOverlapTool - A generic tool which flags overlaps by looking for ElementLinks to other particles.
 This tool can be used to find overlaps in two stages.
 For example, one might use the EleMuSharedTrkOverlapTool to